KNIME logo

 Holdout sample

-A holdout sample is a subset of data set aside from the training data to evaluate the model's performance on unseen data.
+A holdout sample is a subset of data set aside during model training to evaluate its performance on unseen data.

 Holt-Winters forecasting

-Holt-Winters forecasting is a time series forecasting method that applies exponential smoothing to capture trends and seasonality.
+Holt-Winters forecasting, also known as triple exponential smoothing, is a time series forecasting method that smooths data considering the level, trend, and seasonality.

 Human-in-the-loop

-Human-in-the-loop refers to systems in which human input is integrated into the machine learning process, often to improve model performance or ensure ethical considerations.
+Human-in-the-loop refers to the incorporation of human input or oversight into the machine learning process to improve model accuracy, fairness, and accountability.

 Hyperparameter